If you have just been taken into care, this section gives you guidance and support

 What is a Virtual School?

-We work closely with the school you go to, a designated teacher in your school, your social worker and carer to support you through school or college and to make sure you are getting any help you need.
-We also help make sure you have access to other activities that interest you or may help with any career plans.
+The Virtual School is here to help and support you achieve your goals and aspirations.
+The team works closely with the school or college you attend, your designated teacher, social worker and carer to support you through school, college, training or employment to make sure you are getting the help you need with your learning or well-being.
+We also make sure you have access to activities that interest you, resources you may need and help with your career plans.

 Bullying is upsetting, whether someone is calling you names or they are physically hurting you – it is not acceptable.